vishalbelsare/bokeh/sphinx/source/docs/first_steps/first_steps_7.rst

 Creating a standalone HTML file
 -------------------------------

-All examples so far have used the :func:`~bokeh.io.output_file` function to save your visualization to an HTML file.
+All examples so far have used the |output_file| function to save your visualization to an HTML file.
 This HTML file contains all the necessary information to display your plot.

 ``output_file()`` accepts various arguments.
 For example: